Police, Fire, EMS

 Firearm Permits & IDs

-Step 3: Complete the online application.
-If you complete the application using a smartphone, mobile device, laptop, or desktop computer, you will NEED TO BE ABLE TO PRINT THE IDENTIGO FINGERPRINT FORM.
-If you FAIL TO PRINT THE FORM, CONTACT YOUR POLICE DEPARTMENT AND REQUEST THEY PROVIDE YOU WITH THE IDENTIGO FORM.
+- Step 3: Complete the online application.
+If you complete the application using a smartphone, mobile device, laptop, or desktop computer, you will need to be able to print the IDENTIGO fingerprint form.

-Step 4: When completing the application you will need the email addresses of 2 reputable references.
-References can be family members.
+- Step 4: When completing the application, you will need the email addresses of 2 reputable references.

-Step 5: You MUST appear at your Police Department to PAY for your INITIAL FID Card and/or Pistol Purchase Permits immediately upon applying.
-A FID Card is $5 and each handgun permit is $2.
-Your application WILL NOT be processed until you have PAID for the FID Card/Pistol Permits.
+- Step 5: You MUST appear at your Police Department to PAY for your INITIAL FID Card and/or handgun Purchase Permits immediately upon applying.
+An FID Card is $50 and each handgun permit is $25.
+Your application WILL NOT be processed until you have PAID for the FID Card/handgun purchase permits.
 Non-refundable payment is required to be made at the time of application as per NJAC 13:54-1.4.

-- If there is a slight possibility that you will buy a handgun in the 90 days following an initial application, a change of address, a change of name or request for a duplicate FID, check the box for a handgun permit.
-They are only $2 but the cost to file another application if you change your mind in a month will be $21.
-The $2 is non-refundable but it’s relatively cheap insurance.
+- If there is a slight possibility that you will buy a handgun in the 180 days following an initial application, a change of address, a change of name or request for a duplicate FID, check the box for a handgun permit.
+They are $25 but the cost to file another application if you change your mind in a month will be about $21 plus the $25 for each permit.
+The $25 is non-refundable but it’s relatively cheap insurance.

 - Please advise your references that the FARS system will email them the reference questions to be answered.
 Your references can complete the questions using a smartphone, mobile device, laptop, or desktop computer.
 Please advise them to complete the questions immediately to progress your background investigation.

-- The online application is applicant driven.
+The online application is applicant driven.
 Please ensure, that you have entered the best phone numbers for yourself and references as well as the best email addresses for yourself and references.
+If you entered any incorrect information for your references, contact the Police Department.

 Information regarding Attorney General Directive 2018-6 regarding the Strengthening Trust between Law Enforcement and immigrant communities.